France-Albert René: Domestic policies

 René's party, renamed the Seychelles People's Progressive Front (SPPF) in 1978, was the only legal party in the country from 1979 to 1991, and was largely financed by Tanzania, Algeria, Libya, and East Germany.
 The reformed one-party socialist state system featured a directly elected president alongside the existing plurality voting system for legislative representation.
 In practice, however, all political activity took place under the SPPF’s authority.
 Citizens aged seventeen and above could vote in presidential elections, but only on a yes-no basis.
 The president wielded near-absolute executive power and appointed both his cabinet and the chair of the National Assembly.
 The legislature operated without independence, merely enacting bills introduced by the executive.
 Open criticism of René or his government was not tolerated.

 This system ensured René’s uncontested victories in the presidential elections of 1979, 1984, and 1989, each with over 90% of the vote.
 Multiparty democracy was reintroduced in 1993, but René continued to dominate, defeating opposition leader Wavel Ramkalawan of the Seychelles National Party in 1993, 1998, and 2001.
 In addition to the presidency, René simultaneously held several cabinet portfolios, including Minister of Foreign Affairs, Minister of Interior and Defence, Minister of Finance, Minister of Finance and Industry, Minister of Planning and External Relations, Minister of Tourism, and Minister of Industry.
 From 1978 to 1984, he served as chairman of the SPPF, before becoming its Secretary General in June 1984.
-In 1979, a planned invasion by supporters of former president Sir James Mancham, allegedly with assistance from American diplomatic staff in Kenya and Seychelles, was uncovered before it could be carried out.
+In 1979, a planned invasion by supporters of former president Mancham, allegedly with assistance from American diplomatic staff in Kenya and Seychelles, was uncovered before it could be carried out.
 An official inquiry also implicated France in the attempted coup.

 Despite its authoritarianism, the SPPF introduced wide-ranging reforms benefitting its citizens, including universal access to healthcare and education.
 The Seychelles scored well in terms of child mortality, literacy rate, median income, and standard of living, compared to most of Africa, before ultimately ranking as the continent’s most developed country on the Human Development Index.
 Domestic policies aimed at racial equity also improved conditions for the majority of Seychellois Creole people.
 The white minority, particularly Franco-Seychellois, however, continued to occupy most senior government and party positions.
 Like his predecessor, Mancham, René relied heavily on tourism as an economic driver.
 To finance ambitious social programs, he promoted the settlement of international banks and established an offshore financial sector.
 Despite occasional coup attempts, his regime was relatively stable due to his ability to balance socialist and capitalist interests.